Reading:

 As we’ve already covered, Social Media is first about engagement and the reach of your brand and not usually about how many sales are driven directly from your Facebook page or your Pinterest board.

-Social Media activity creates “brand equity”.
+Your social activity creates “brand equity”.
 Increased reach and awareness.
 It’s not so good for interrupting people and making immediate sales, no matter how strong your brand or offer might be.

 Social Media Automation Over Engagement